MarcialRosales/concourse-workshop/basicPipeline.md

 ## <a name="lab3"></a> Lab 3 - Produce a file with a greeting message which must be configured thru a variable

 We want to configure the greeting message without having to change the pipeline.
 Concourse supports the concept of *variables*.
-In the pipelines we use a variable like `{{var-name}}` and when we set the pipeline thru **fly** we specify the value for that variable.
+In the pipeline we use a variable like `{{var-name}}` and when we set the pipeline thru **fly** we specify the value for that variable.
 Very simple. **fly** does variable interpolation right before we set the pipeline.
 For more information, check out http://concourse.ci/fly-set-pipeline.html.

+Variables allows us to customize a pipeline but we still need to pass those variables to the task.
+Tasks accept parameters and Concourse pass those parameters to the container as environment variables.
+For example, if we define our task with the parameter `MSG: Hello`, the container will have an environment variable called `MSG` and we can use it, e.g. `echo $MSG`.

+Let's put it in practice.

 1. We are replacing the message "hello world" with a variable called `GRETTING_MSG`.
 To reference this variable from the pipeline we use this syntax  `{{GRETTING_MSG}}`.
 However, we need to use this variable from within a task and the way to variable to a task is via [parameters](http://concourse.ci/running-tasks.html#params).